 hoping they are harder to see through the metal gridmesh over my mouth.

-Sonnet L’Abbé is a poet, songwriter and public speaker, and winner of the Bronwen Wallace Award and the bp Nichol Chapbook Award.
+Sonnet L’Abbé is a poet, songwriter, and public speaker.
+They are the winner of the Bronwen Wallace Award and the bp Nichol Chapbook Award.
 Their first two poetry collections are A Strange Relief and Killarnoe, and in their most recent book, Sonnet’s Shakespeare, they overwrite all 154 of Shakespeare’s sonnets.
 Quill and Quire called Sonnet’s Shakespeare “one of the most audacious volumes of poetry to appear in this country” and named it a Book of the Year.
 L’Abbé was the editor of Best Canadian Poetry 2014 and was the 2015 Edna Staebler Writer in Residence at Wilfrid Laurier University.
 Dr. L’Abbé currently teaches creative writing and English at Vancouver Island University.
 Twitter/Insta/FB @sonnetlabbe